yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Installation

-This section describes how to install the service pack on existing 7.7 installations of API Gateway or API Manager.
+This section describes how to install the update on existing 7.7 installations of API Gateway or API Manager.

-* If you have installed an existing version of API Manager, installing the API Gateway server service pack automatically also installs the updates and fixes for API Manager.
+* If you have installed an existing version of API Manager, installing the API Gateway server update automatically also installs the updates and fixes for API Manager.
-* If you have installed a licensed version of API Gateway or API Manager 7.7, you do not require a new license to install service packs.
+* If you have installed a licensed version of API Gateway or API Manager 7.7, you do not require a new license to install updates.

-#### Install the API Gateway server service pack
+#### Install the API Gateway server update

-To install the service pack on your existing API Gateway 7.7 server installation, perform the following steps:
+To install the update on your existing API Gateway 7.7 server installation, perform the following steps:

 1. Ensure that your existing API Gateway instance and Node Manager have been stopped.
 2. Remove any previous patches from your `INSTALL_DIR/ext/lib` and `INSTALL_DIR/META-INF` directories (or the `ext/lib` directory in an API Gateway instance).
-These patches have already been included in this service pack.
+These patches have already been included in this update.
 You do not need to copy patches from a previous version.
-3. Verify the owners of API Gateway binaries before extracting the service pack.
+3. Verify the owners of API Gateway binaries before extracting the update.

     ```
     ls -l INSTALL_DIR/apigateway/posix/bin